PowerPoint to PDF

 Convert PowerPoint presentation to PDF

 Converting PowerPoint presentations to PDF is the standard way to share presentation content universally and permanently.
 A .pptx file requires PowerPoint, Google Slides, or a compatible application to open and view correctly, and it looks different on every computer depending on the fonts and versions installed.
 A PDF version of the same presentation looks identical on every device — desktop, tablet, phone, or projected display — without requiring any specific software.
 This makes PDFs the preferred format for distributing presentation materials to audiences, submitting presentation files to conference organizers, archiving finalized slides, and sharing with stakeholders who should not have access to an editable version.
 LazyPDF's PowerPoint to PDF tool uses LibreOffice Impress to render each slide as a PDF page with full visual fidelity: slide backgrounds, text formatting, image positions, shape colors, table layouts, and font choices are all reproduced accurately.
 Both modern .pptx files and older .ppt files are supported.
 The output PDF is a standards-compliant document that can be opened on any device with a PDF viewer and printed at full quality.
 Processing is handled on our secure server over HTTPS, with your presentation file deleted immediately after the PDF is returned to your browser.
-No account is required and there are no restrictions on presentation length or file size.
+No signup is required to get started — free use supports files up to 25 MB, and LazyPDF Pro raises that to 200 MB for longer, image-heavy presentations.

 How It Works